-- the acquisition by a foreign person of an interest of 20% or more in the shares or units of an Australian company or unit trust valued above the then current monetary thresholds (the monetary threshold is generally \$261 million); - + the acquisition by a foreign person of an interest in Australian land valued above the then current monetary thresholds (for residential land, vacant commercial land, mining and production tenements and any kind of land acquired by foreign government investors, the threshold is generally \$0; for agricultural land, the threshold taking into account other agricultural land holdings of the acquirer; for developed commercial land, the threshold is generally \$57 million for certain sensitive commercial land and \$261 million for other kinds of commercial land); - + the acquisition by a foreign person of an interest of 10% or more (and in some cases interests below 10%) in an Australian company or unit trust or Australian business that is an agribusiness, where the value of the acquirer's past and current investments in the target exceed the then current monetary thresholds (the monetary threshold is generally \$57 million); - the acquisition by a foreign person of an interest of 5% or more in a company, unit trust or business that wholly or partly carries on an Australian media business, regardless of value; - certain acquisitions by foreign government investors, as described below.
+- the acquisition by a foreign person of a substantial interest an Australian company or unit trust valued above the then current monetary thresholds; - + the acquisition by a foreign person of an interest in Australian land valued above the then current monetary thresholds; - the acquisition by a foreign person of an interest of 10% or more (and in some cases interests below 10%) in an Australian company or unit trust or Australian business that is an agribusiness, where the value of the acquirer's past and current investments in the target exceed the then current monetary thresholds; - + the acquisition by a foreign person of an interest of 5% or more in a company, unit trust or business that wholly or partly carries on an Australian media business, regardless of value; and - + certain acquisitions by foreign government investors, as described below.

 Aside from the notifiable actions described above, significant actions include change of control transactions in relation to Australian entities and businesses valued above the then current monetary thresholds, where the relevant Australian assets are offshore transactions.
-The monetary threshold is generally \$261 million.

-From a practical perspective, the most important transactions that are captured as significant (but not notifiable) actions are asset deals and many offshore transactions (not involving foreign government investors) where the value of the Australian business is in excess of relevant monetary thresholds."
+From a practical perspective, the most important transactions that are captured as significant (but not notifiable) actions are asset deals and many offshore transactions (not involving foreign government investors) where the value of the Australian business is in excess of relevant monetary thresholds.

-2.5 Thresholds
+2.5 THRESHOLDS